 Coming down the other side we saw our first vicuñas, and saw far below us the Salinas Grande, the first salt flat of the trip.
 We stopped on the vast white plain, at elevation 11,300’, having a little fun with the camera and admiring sculptures and small buildings made entirely of bricks of salt.
 There is a large lithium mine here (think of the vast quantities of lithium batteries our electronic devices and electric cars use) which is being protested by the local indigenous people, saying it’s encroaching on their lands and water supplies.
 It is always eye-opening to see the ripple impacts of our modern way of life on faraway places and peoples like this.

 Susques (elev 12,780 feet)

-We climbed upward again to the small village of Susques, the highest place we spent the night on the car trip.
+We climbed upward again to the small village of Susques, our highest overnight location of the car trip.
 The highlight of the town is their beautiful thatched roof chapel which dates from 1598, complete with the original frescoes inside.

 Despite the elevation, we hiked to over 13,000 feet on the village’s stations of the cross trail, demarcated by sloppily whitewashed rocks.
 The next day we gassed up and headed west to the Chilean border.